 Use the Galleries

 Many students use the museum galleries to study and sketch artwork, to write papers, or for a study break.
 Drawing boards, paper, pencils, and laptops are welcome.
-Gallery stools are also available for student use; ask at the front desk.
+Gallery stools are also available for student use.

-Apply to be a Museum Associate, intern, federal work-study student, volunteer or Student Advisory Committee member.
+Apply to be a Museum Associate, intern, federal work-study student, volunteer or Advisory Council member.
 Here, you have direct access to the professionals who work at all levels of the museum.